nnienaber2/conduct/hipaa-baa.md

 * “[Information](terminology.md#information)” shall mean both “[Protected Health Information (PHI)](terminology.md#protected-health-information-phi)”, and "[Personal Information](terminology.md#personal-information)".

-* "[Organization](trminology.md#organization)" is any individual or group that created an Organization [account](terminology.md#account) in [Era of Health](terminology.md#era-of-health).
+* "[Organization](trminology.md#organization)" is any individual or group that created an [Organization](trminology.md#organization) [account](terminology.md#account) in [Era of Health](terminology.md#era-of-health).

-* "Parties"  is defined in the [Agreement](terminology.md#agreement) as both [Era of Health Inc.](terminology.md#era-of-health) ("[Business Associate](terminology.md#business-associate)"), a Delaware corporation, and [Your Organization](terminology.md#covered-entity) ("[Covered Entity](terminology.md#covered-entity)")
+* "Parties"  is defined in the [Agreement](terminology.md#agreement) as both [Era of Health Inc.](terminology.md#era-of-health) ("[Business Associate](terminology.md#business-associate)"), a Washington State LLC, and [Your Organization](terminology.md#covered-entity) ("[Covered Entity](terminology.md#covered-entity)")

-* "[Personal Information](terminology.md#personal-information)" is information in addition to [Protected Health Informtion (PHI)](terminolgoy.md@protected-health-informtion-phi) about one of [Era of Health](terminology.md#era-of-health) [Users](terminology.md#users) which could, alone or together with other information, be used to identify the user.
+* "[Personal Information](terminology.md#personal-information)" is information in addition to [Protected Health Informtion (PHI)](terminolgoy.md@protected-health-informtion-phi) about one of [Era of Health](terminology.md#era-of-health) [Users](terminology.md#users) which could, alone or together with other information, be used to identify the [users](terminology.md#users).
 Information such as an email and password, a real name, and a photograph are examples of Personal Information.
 Personal Information does not include aggregated, non-personally identifying information.
 [We](terminology.md#era-of-health) may use aggregated, non-personally identifying information to operate, improve, and optimize our website and service.

-* "[Protected Health Information (PHI)](terminology.md#protected-health-information-phi)" Sometimes called ["Personal" Health Information](terminology.md#personla-health-information) or Electronic Protected Health Information (ePHI).
+* "[Protected Health Information (PHI)](terminology.md#protected-health-information-phi)" Sometimes called ["Personal" Health Information](terminology.md#personla-health-information) or [Electronic Protected Health Information (ePHI)](terminology.md#electronic-protected-health-information-ephi).
 In [Era of Health](terminology.md#era-of-health) Legal documents, this is defined by [Code of Federal Regulations](terminology.md#code-of-federal-regulations) 45 CFR 160.103 and is both physical and electronic information that [We](terminology.md#era-of-health) receive from a [User](terminology.md#user) or an [Organization](terminology.md#organization).
 It is information on a users past, present, or future physical or mental health condition, tests, results, provision, or payment, and if it could be used to identify the user it is called["Personally Identifiable Information (PII)"](terminology.md#personally-identifiable-information-pii).

 * The “[Service](terminology.md#service)” refers to the applications, software, products, and services provided by [Era of Health](terminology.md#era-of-health).

 * “[Unsecured Protected Health Information](terminology.md#Unsecured-Protected-Health-Information)” Is defined by the [Code of Federal Regulations](terminology.md#code-of-federal-regulations) 45 CFR 164.402.
-It is protected health information that has not been rendered unusable, unreadable, or indecipherable to unauthorized persons.
+It is [Protected Health Information (PHI)](terminology.md#protected-health-information-phi) that has not been rendered unusable, unreadable, or indecipherable to unauthorized persons.

 * “[User](terminology.md#user),” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using [Era of Health's](terminology.md#era-of-health) [services](terminology.md#service); that accesses or uses or direct any part of the [services](terminology.md#service).
 A [User](terminology.md#user) must be at least 13 years of age.
 Special terms may apply for government [accounts](terminology.md#account).